lyhiving/baserow2/docs/reference/baserow-docker-api.md

 $ ./dev.sh run backend COMMAND
 ```

-# Baserow Web Frontend Image CLI Reference
+## Web Frontend CLI

-The web-frontend image provides various commands used to change what process is started
+The `baserow_web-frontend` and `baserow_web-frontend_dev` images provide various commands
-inside the container.
+used to change what process is started inside the container.

 ```bash
 Usage: docker run <imagename> COMMAND